LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Connectors can reprocess the data if the destination data is lost, has failed or is corrupted
 - The only possible destinations are the silver layer or a data mart

+Notice an important exception from this rule, if a Connector moves data from bronze to a data mart, then it does not need to comply with category schemas, the data mart decides how the data needs to conform.

 ### Transformers

 Transformers start from the silver layer and transform data into the gold layer or data marts.

+if a transfomer transforms data from the silver layer then the following holds:
 **Invariants**
 - Transforms data from the silver layer
 - There is at least one transformer for each table in the silver layer
 - Transforms the data from the silver layer to satisfy the invariants of the destination
-- The destination is either the gold layer or a data mart
+- The destination is the gold layer
 - Reprocessing the same data for the same destination is idempotent
+- Transformers can reprocess the data if the data is lost or corrupted.

+if a transformer transforms data form the gold layer then the following hols:
+**invariants**
+- Transforms data form the gold layer
+- The destination is a data mart and nothing else can be a destination
+- Reprocessing the same data for the same destination is idempotent
-- Transformers can reprocess the data if the data is los or corrupted or the transformer failed.
+- Transformers can reprocess the data if the data is lost or corrupted.

+Notice an important exception from this rule, if a transformer mvoes data from silver to a data mart, then it does not need to comply with the data model, the data mart decides how the data needs to be transformed.

 ### Data Lake